kimetrica/MERON_api/README.md

 # MERON API

-This project provides a REST API based on [django-restframework](http://www.django-rest-framework.org/) for the [malnutrition detection](https://github.com/kimetrica/malnutrition_detection) project.
+This project provides a REST API based on [django-restframework](http://www.django-rest-framework.org/) for the [malnutrition detection](https://github.com/kimetrica/meron_production) project.
 Currently the API is very simple.
-It provides an endpoint where images can be submitted via a POST request.
-It will then return a `JSON` representation of the result the malnutrition detection returned.
-Until the malnutrition detection functionality is completed, it will use a stub that returns fake data.
+It provides an endpoint where images can be submitted along with appropriate meta-data via a POST request.
+It will then return a `JSON` representation of the result which can include a malnutrition classification or weight-for-height (or weight-for-length) z-score.

+## Important Note
+Our current focus of development has been on the model for predicting malnutrition classification.
+Although we provide a model for calculating weight-for-height (or weight-for-length) z-score this should be considered early beta and results should be used with caution.
+If you request both a score and a classification, you may find that the score contradicts the classification for diagnosing malnutrition.
+In this case, the classification should be considered more reliable.

+The models have been developed with a limited scope of training data.
+We are working towards collecting more data to improve the results of both the score and classification models.

+## How to Use the API
+Malnutrition classification and score can be obtained by POSTing an image, age (months), and gender to the API.

 To POST an image to the API, you have two options: